 We believe that our current cash and cash equivalents and cash generated from operations, if any, will be sufficient to fund our working capital and capital expenditure requirements for at least the next twelve months.
 To the extent that we require additional funds to support our operations or the expansion of our business, or to pay for acquisitions, we may need to sell additional equity, issue debt or convertible securities or obtain credit facilities through financial institutions.
 In the past, we have obtained financing principally through the sale of preferred stock, common stock and warrants.
 If additional funds are raised through the issuance of debt or preferred equity securities, these securities could have rights, preferences and privileges senior to holders of common stock, and could have terms that impose restrictions on our operations.
-If additional funds are raised through the issuance of additional equity or convertible securities, our stockholders could suffer dilution.
-We cannot assure you that additional funding, if required, will be available to us in amounts or on terms acceptable to us.
+If additional funding, if required, will be available to us in amounts or on terms acceptable to us.
 If sufficient funds are not available or are not available on acceptable terms, our ability to fund any potential expansion, take advantage of acquisition opportunities, develop or enhance our services or products, or otherwise respond to competitive pressures would be significantly limited.
 Those limitations would materially and adversely affect our business, results of operations and financial condition.